-Weekly home learning will consist of:
+Weekly home learning consists of:

 We encourage children to read every night at home, and that parents, carers or any older relative, engages during this reading time.
 Reading at home has many benefits such as: